akamai/terraform-provider-akamai/docs/guides/get_started_property.md

 after the `provider` block.

 To define the entire configuration, start by opening the resource block and give it a name, like `example`.
-Within the new block, you set the name of the property, contact email, product ID, group ID, CP code, property hostname, and edge hostnames.
+Within the new block, you set the name of the property, product ID, group ID, property hostname, and edge hostnames.

 Finally, you set up the property rules.
 You first specify the [rule format argument](../resources/property.md), then add the path to the `rules.json` file.
 You can set a variable for the path, like `${path.module}`.

 Once you're done, your property should look like this: